jonrohan/hubot-slack-reactions/README.md

 # hubot-slack-reactions

 A hubot script like /star me except for slack reactions.
+Suggestions welcome read over the [contributing](/CONTRIBUTING.md) guidelines.

 See [`src/slack-reactions.coffee`](src/slack-reactions.coffee) for full documentation.